 \subsection{Attention and Transformers}

-The Attention mechanism \cite{DBLP:journals/corr/BahdanauCB14} is a class of contemporary neural network layers that aggregate the information within input sequences.
+The Attention mechanism \cite{DBLP:journals/corr/BahdanauCB14} is a class of contemporary neural network layers that aggregate information within input sequences.
 The inputs are aggregated by computing aggregation (attention) weights using the inner products between the input sequences.
-Attention layers are often stacked to improve the inference capacity, and were applied in both sequence-to-sequence (NLP\ translation) and sequence-to-one (sentiment analysis) problems.
-In self-attention, the attention weights are computed with respect to a \textit{single} input series, and the module is denoted as an \textit{Encoder}.
+Attention layers are often stacked to improve inference capacity, and were applied to both sequence-to-sequence (NLP translation) and sequence-to-one (sentiment analysis) problems.
+In self-attention, attention weights are calculated with respect to a \textit{single} input series, and the module is denoted as an \textit{Encoder}.
 By computing the inner products between the (single) input sequence and itself, the encoder maps the input sequence into a higher dimensional space.
-The inputs to a \textit{Decoder }are Key and Query sequences used to compute the attention weights, to aggregate the Value sequence.
+The inputs to a \textit{Decoder} are the key and query sequences used to compute the attention weights, to aggregate the value sequence.
 Attention models allow to computationally emphasize the contribution of the task-informative image cues, in contrast to the visual clutter present in most images.
 Transformers were introduced by Vaswani et al. \cite{AttentionIsAllYouNeed} as a novel formulation of attention-based stacked layers, allowing encoding sequences without RNN layers such as LSTM and GRU.
-Transformers-based Encoders and Decoders utilize multiple stacked Multi-Head Attention (MHA) and Feed Forward layers.
-In contrast to the sequentially-structured RNNs, the relative position and sequential order of the sequence elements are induced by positional encodings, that are added to the Attention embeddings.
-Transformers were shown to provide a computationally efficient framework for most NLP tasks \cite{bert}, achieving SOTA performance, and were also applied in a gamut of computer vision tasks \cite{DETR,16x16}.
-In this work we were inspired by recent attention-based single sentence classification tasks in NLP \cite{bert}, such as sentiment analysis.
+Transformer-based encoders and decoders utilize multiple stacked Multi-Head Attention (MHA) and Feed Forward layers.
+In contrast to the sequentially structured RNNs, the relative position and sequential order of the sequence elements are induced by positional encodings that are added to the Attention embeddings.
+Transformers were shown to provide a computationally efficient framework for most NLP tasks \cite{bert}, achieving SOTA performance, and were also applied in a variety of computer vision tasks \cite{DETR}.
+In this work, we were inspired by recent attention-based single-sentence classification tasks in NLP \cite{bert}, such as sentiment analysis.
 The gist of such approaches is to aggregate and encode an ordered sequence of word embeddings in a \textit{single} embedding used for inference.
-Multiple such NLP tasks \cite{bert} use the same sequence (sentence) Transformer Encoder-based aggregation, and differ on the particular dataset and training loss per task.
-In our approach the sequence of augmented image embeddings is unordered.
+Multiple such NLP tasks \cite{bert} use the same sequence (sentence) Transformer-Encoder-based aggregation, and differ on the dataset and training loss per task.
+In our approach, the sequence of augmented image embeddings is unordered.
 Thus, there is no need for positional encoding.